RhysPollardDevelopment/Fullstack-milestone/README.md

             return active_subscriptions.count() > 0

 * **Recipes app**:
 Displays recipes to the user and manages all CRUD operations in relation to recipe instances in model.
+The is_restricted property uses local time to assess whether the recipe's publish date is within the previous three months and would therefore be restricted.
     Recipes Model

         title = models.CharField(max_length=255)